RobHauffe/BlotQuant/README.md

 The application converts the input image to grayscale for intensity analysis.
 To ensure accurate lane separation, users can apply **Rotation Alignment** (using BICUBIC interpolation).
 This step is crucial for aligning bands vertically, which simplifies the subsequent lane division and prevents signal overlap between adjacent samples.

 ### 2. ROI Selection
 Users define a Region of Interest (ROI) that encompasses all bands of a specific protein across multiple lanes.
 This ROI can be dynamically resized and moved to perfectly frame the signal.
+For convenience, an **Undo** function (and `Ctrl+Z`) allows users to quickly clear the last drawn ROI.

 ### 3. Lane Separation
 Based on the defined **Replicate Count**, the ROI is divided into equal lanes.
 For experiments with "Equal N" settings, the software can automatically handle paired Control and Treatment groups within a single ROI selection.
 Draggable separators allow for manual fine-tuning if lane spacing is irregular.

 ### 4. Quantification
 Once the lanes are defined, individual band intensities are calculated:
-- **Lane-Specific Background Subtraction:** Unlike global subtraction, BlotQuant calculates a unique **Median Intensity** for each lane within its specific boundaries.
-This is crucial for blots with background gradients (e.g., darker on one side), ensuring that a "smear" on one side doesn't artificially lower values on the other.
+- **Lane-Specific Background Subtraction:** Unlike global subtraction, BlotQuant calculates a unique **Background Intensity** for each lane using the **25th percentile** of pixels within its specific boundaries.
+This makes the quantification robust against tight ROI selections and addresses background gradients (e.g., darker on one side).
 - **Integrated Density:** For each lane, the software calculates the sum of `(Pixel Intensity - Background)` for all pixels above a dynamic threshold (Background + 0.2 * Standard Deviation).
 This sensitivity adjustment ensures accurate capture of faint bands while excluding noise.
 - **Scientific Validation:** The **Intensity Profile** tool allows researchers to visualize the mean pixel intensity across the ROI width.
 This "peak" view (with separator lines) ensures that background subtraction isn't clipping the protein signal.
 - **Inversion:** Automatically handles blots where bands are darker than the background (e.g., Ponceau S or Coomassie staining) by inverting pixel values for quantification.

 ### 5. Normalization and Statistics
 - **Normalization:** Target protein intensities are divided by their respective loading control intensities from the same lane.
+Previous analysis results can be **Imported from Excel** to reuse loading control data for different targets.
-- **Statistics:** Calculates average fold change, standard error of the mean (SEM), and performs a Welch's t-test (unpaired) to determine statistical significance between Control and Treatment groups.
+- **Statistics:** A dedicated **Statistics** dropdown allows users to choose between **Student's t-test**, **Welch's t-test** (unpaired), or **Two-way ANOVA** to determine statistical significance between experimental groups.

 ## Citation